ZmbGst/funkin-robeats/do NOT readme.txt

 TheRussean (mapper) - https://www.roblox.com/users/474197899/profile
 Zembonics (mapper) - https://www.roblox.com/users/544940271/profile

-and of course
-https://www.roblox.com/games/698448212 thats Robeats btw, check it out

 wow thats a lot of people, but thats because we care about this mod a lot Robeats is a fun game and many of our first introductions to rhythm games, so this mod is sorta a gift back kinda

 Credits: